zufishanali/expense-reimbursement-system/README.md

 ## Features

 List of Features
-* Employee reimbursement request submission
-* Employee viewing all their own reimbursements
-* Manager viewing all reimbursements
-* Manager updating reimbursement [Approve, Deny, Reassign]
+* Reimbursement API that managers users, the creation of reimbursements, and status updates
+* The Reimbursement API also communicates with the Email API notifying it of the status change and requesting for an email to be sent out, using RestTemplate
-* Email sent out to employee automatically upon reimbursement creation or status update
+* Email API that, upon being requested, sends emails to user of their reimbursement creation / status change

 To-do List:
 * User login and session management